 1926 Census Release Sparks Genealogy Frenzy with Over 20 Million Website Hits

-The public release of Ireland's 1926 Census records has sparked an extraordinary wave of public interest, with the National Archives website recording over 20 million hits during its first weekend of availability as people across Ireland and the world began exploring their family histories.
+The public release of Ireland's 1926 Census records on 18 April 2026 has sparked an extraordinary wave of public interest, with the National Archives website recording over 20 million hits and one million individual visits during its first weekend as people across Ireland and the global diaspora searched for their ancestors.

 Background